ManageIQ/guides/developer_setup.md

 #### Fedora / CentOS 7

-* CentOS only - dnf is no longer available on CentOS 7.
-In the examples below, replace dnf with yum.
+* CentOS only - use yum instead of dnf.

 * Install Packages